WILLE-DAC/wip/V Imperium by-laws.md

 Penalties
 </p>

-By going against these by-laws to which members of the DAO agreed upon joining, V Imperium members may be alerted or have their membership retracted for a temporary period or, for repeated misbehaviour or inexcusable situations such as; attempt to attack the informatic system or publishing inappropriate content into the on-line platform, the membership status may be revoked permanently.
-The decision to expel a DAO member is made by democratic consensus on the on-line platform where every member is granted equal vote:
+By going against these by-laws to which members of the DAC agreed upon joining, V Imperium members may be alerted or have their membership retracted for a temporary period or, for repeated misbehaviour or inexcusable situations such as; attempt to attack the informatic system or publishing inappropriate content into the on-line platform, the membership status may be revoked permanently.
+The decision to expel a DAC member is made by democratic consensus on the on-line platform where every member is granted equal vote:

-I. Not partaking in DAO's activities by voting directly or by delegating the right to vote for a period longer than 180 days.
+I. Not partaking in DAC's activities by voting directly or by delegating the right to vote for a period longer than 180 days.

 II.
-By not respecting the deadlines and tasks that were entrusted by the DAO and accepted by the member, the membership may be revoked temporarily for a period of up to 1 year.
+By not respecting the deadlines and tasks that were entrusted by the DAC and accepted by the member, the membership may be revoked temporarily for a period of up to 1 year.

 III.
 Publishing pornography, inciting to any kind of physical violence or any form of hate speech against minorities be it of ethnographical origin, attacking normal sexual orientation (hetero-homo-bi) or making false accusations against other members may be reason enough to be banned for a period longer than 1 year.

 IV.
-It's considered sufficient reason to ban a member from the DAO if unjustified false information is uploaded to the on-line platform.
+It's considered sufficient reason to ban a member from the DAC if unjustified false information is uploaded to the on-line platform.

 V. It’s the responsibility of the ethical committees (angels) to develop mechanisms that contribute to the evaluation of the situations described above and to publish alerts on the on-line platform whenever it may be considered appropriate to do so.